Orange police backtrack after announcing release of 911 call audio, bodycam video in deadly mass shooting

-"We will be hosting a press conference today ... at 11:30 am, to release additional details on the homicide & officer-involved shooting," the Orange Police Department said in a morning tweet.
+"We will be hosting a press conference today ... at 11:30 am, to release additional details on the homicide & officer-involved shooting that occurred on March 31st," the Orange Police Department said in a morning tweet.
 More than an hour after the scheduled start time, a spokeswoman took to a podium at police headquarters and told reporters that the footage would not be made public.

 "Moments ago, the Orange County district attorney, Todd Spitzer, notified our chief that the release of this video may impact the successful criminal prosecution of of the case," Lt.
 Jennifer Amat said.